 Biking Around Downtown

-Guadalupe River Park’s path now extends from Interstate 280 to Alviso.
+Guadalupe River Park’s path is paved from Interstate 280 to Alviso.
 In the next few years, it is expected to hook up to the Los Gatos Creek trail, which extends through Campbell and Los Gatos to the Santa Cruz Mountains.

 San Fernando Street has a bike lane.
 It is the main bike route, extending from Diridon Train Station to Coyote Creek.